Samsar4/Ethical-Hacking-Labs/10-Session-Hijacking/2-Intercepting-HTTP-Traffic.md

 _**Note**: this technique works on HTTP websites not HTTPS.
 To perform such action you need to bypass the HSTS (HTTP Strict Transport Security).
 You can perform this technique using Bettercap and [hstshijack](https://github.com/bettercap/caplets/tree/master/hstshijack) caplet._

 ## Automate BetterCAP using Caplets
-To be more efficient on your work, you can automate the modules setup part by creating a simple **Caplet file**(file.cap) and adding the commands per line.
+To be more efficient on your work, you can automate the modules setup by creating a simple **Caplet file**(file.cap) and adding the commands per line.

 1. Create the caplet:<br><br>
 `touch spoof.cap`